HomeEnergy and PowerInfrastructure SolutionsCarbon-Neutral Vehicle Certification Market

 • Renewable Energy Integrated with Mobility

-As national energy plans continue to roll out increased renewable electricity penetration, carbon-neutral certification has become more achievable due to the reduced lifecycle emissions associated with electric vehicles utilising green power for charging.
+As national energy plans continue to roll out increased renewable electricity penetration, carbon-neutral certification has become more achievable due to the reduced lifecycle emissions associated with electric vehicles utilizing green power for charging.

 • International Standards for Emissions Reporting

-Through the standardisation of emissions reporting under international climate treaties and national policies, the comparability and credibility of a manufacturer’s claim of carbon-neutrality will continue to improve.
+Through the standardization of emissions reporting under international climate treaties and national policies, the comparability and credibility of a manufacturer’s claim of carbon-neutrality will continue to improve.

 • Corporate Commitments to Clean Fleets